-It is a place to share experiences with other people with alcohol use issues, and encourages life without alcohol – and has over two million members.
+It is a place to share experiences with other people with alcohol use issues.
+The programme encourages life without alcohol – and has over two million members.

 Alcoholics Anonymous, often shortened to AA, is an organisation that hosts regular meetings for those recovering from addiction to alcohol.
-Although some people use AA as an alternative to rehab, most people will attend Alcoholics Anonymous meetings after completing rehab as a form of secondary treatment.
+Although some people use AA as an alternative to rehab, most people will attend meetings after completing rehab as a form of secondary treatment.

+Alcoholics Anonymous is classed as an international mutual aid fellowship.
+Like many other programmes, AA focuses on abstinence-based recovery through a twelve-step programme.
 However, unlike many other addiction treatment services, AA is completely free and self-supporting.
 That being said, you may be asked for a voluntary donation.

-Alcoholics Anonymous meetings can be open or closed.
+AA meetings can be open or closed.
 Most meetings are closed, which means that only AA members can attend.
 AA meetings generally involve discussions – somebody will lead the meeting and choose what topics are going to be covered.

 Many meetings focus on just one topic, whereas others will have a variety of topics open for discussion.
-You can find 12-step study groups (where you study the twelve steps), beginners meetings, or topical discussion meetings.
+You can find 12-step study groups (where you study the twelve steps), beginner’s meetings, or topical discussion meetings.
 Beginners meetings can teach you all you need to know about AA, and what to expect from further sessions.

 There are many types of meetings.
 You can find AA meetings for women only or men only, meetings that are inclusive to just young people, Big Book meetings (that discuss the Big Book/ “Twelve Steps and Twelve Traditions”) – and many more.
 Be sure to research local AA meetings in your area if you’re interested in taking the first step into AA.